anketsah/Chain-Replication-for-Supporting-High-Throughput-and-Availability/README.md

 ### Step 2:
-In IntelliJ/Eclipse create a new java project\
+In IntelliJ/Eclipse IDE create a new java project<br />
-Compile this project and create its jar\
+Compile this project and create its jar<br />

 ### Step 3: Run the replica